PamelaAGreen/GlobalWaterSolutionsOpportunitySpace/README.md

 Local Population for 2020 is from GPWv4 database (CIESIN 2018) and downloaded via https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count-rev11.
 Downstream population was processed via a routing algorithms using the CUNY WBM RGIS system and the WBM flow data described above.

-<b>WIN and PrivateOI Indicators</b>
+<b>WSN and PrivateOI Indicators</b>

-The contemporary Climate Variability indicator is applied to the HWS and threat theme indicators from Vörösmarty et al 2010 above to create the WIN indicators measuring the combined impacts of climate variability and water threats for contemporary conditions.
-The spatial GII indicator is applied to the WIN indicators to create the PrivateOI indicators identifying the impacts of enabling environment state on private sector investment opportunties.
-WIN and PrivateOI indicators are ranked on a continuous 0-1 scale of low to high needs/opportunities using the rankCDF function in this Notebook.
+The contemporary Climate Variability indicator is applied to the HWS and threat theme indicators from Vörösmarty et al 2010 above to create the WSN indicators measuring the combined impacts of climate variability and water threats for contemporary conditions.
+The spatial GII indicator is applied to the WSN indicators to create the PrivateOI indicators identifying the impacts of enabling environment state on private sector investment opportunties.
+WSN and PrivateOI indicators are ranked on a continuous 0-1 scale of low to high needs/opportunities using the rankCDF function in this Notebook.

-<b>Casting Water WIN and PrivateOI in Terms of Water Resource Areas Supporting Downstream Populations</b>
+<b>Casting Water WSN and PrivateOI in Terms of Water Resource Areas Supporting Downstream Populations</b>

-We use the WIN and PrivateOI indicators described above to map population downstream of water source areas under varying levels of needs and opportunities.
+We use the WSN and PrivateOI indicators described above to map population downstream of water source areas under varying levels of needs and opportunities.
 We map the geography of population downstream of water source areas under low, moderate, and high scores for each of the WIN and PrivateOI indicators under contemporary conditions.

 References: